logo

 “The cat.”

-“What the hell are you talking about?”
+“What cat?
+What the hell are you talking about?”
 She snapped and almost broke my knee again while trying to change gears.

-Since it was her first time, I should say she coped with it very well, actually.
-It wasn’t bad at all!
-She drove me like this—tied to the grab handle—all the way to our miserable hotel without saying anything more.
+For the first time doing it, she actually coped pretty well.
+I should admit, it wasn’t bad at all, and she drove me like this—tied to the grab handle—all the way to our miserable hotel without saying anything more.

 ©2022 S.T.
 Fargo